Mr-GJ/PS-workingPicture/README.md

 # PS-workingPicture
-use main.py to ps your photo
+use main.py to ps your photo, generate One-inch photo for identification
 # PDF to JPG
 using PDF2PIC.py to convert file format